About the course

 Our programme combines the best of mainstream and SEND pedagogy and personalised tutorial support that is always available to you.

-From 2019 trainees will begin with a mainstream placement to give them a framework of child development.
-They will then gain experience in differing types of SEND settings before selecting a final placement in the type that they prefer.
+From 2020 trainees will begin with a mainstream placement to give them a framework of child development.
+There will also be the opportunity to visit a Nursery and Secondary setting.
+They will then gain experience in SEND settings before selecting a final placement in the type that they prefer.

 Training with disabilities and other needs